The 1st of March marks the opening date of the Mausoleum of Augustus in Rome, after the 14-year recovery project.

 Through a long access corridor, it was possible to reach the circular sepulchral cell, which housed three rectangular niches where the urns were placed: the ashes of Octavia, sister of the emperor and his son Marcellus, while Augustus was probably buried in the room inside the central cylindrical core.

-The redevelopment project of the Mausoleum of Augustus began in 2007 and ended in December 2020, making it possible to reopen in March 2021.
-The museum itinerary will allow you to retrace all the historical phases of the Mausoleum also thanks to virtual and augmented reality starting from 21 April 2021.
-From the 1st of March 1st to the 21st of April the visits to the Mausoleum of Augustus will be free with reservations required.
+The redevelopment project began in 2007 and ended in December 2020, making it possible to reopen in March 2021.
+The museum itinerary retraces all the historical phases of the Mausoleum also thanks to virtual and augmented reality starting from 21 April 2021.

-Finally, the official website allows you to retrace all the life stages of the monument, through interactive photos and videos of the Mausoleum of Augustus.
+Finally, the official website allows you to retrace all the life stages of the monument, through interactive photos and videos.

 Where: Piazza Augusto Imperatore

 Visit the Mausoleum of Augustus, the first emperor of Rome and stay at 47 Boutique Hotel!